less than

 While Medicare takes care of a portion of your expenses, it was never designed to pay for everything.

-It's one of the reasons millions of Australians hold health insurance.
+It's one of the reasons millions of Australians take out private health insurance.

-Medicare will generally pay 75% of the Medicare Benefit Schedule (MBS) fee for private medical services you receive in hospital.
+Medicare generally pays 75% of the Medicare Benefit Schedule (MBS) fee for the private medical services you receive while you're in hospital.

 If you have appropriate hospital cover, your insurer will then cover the remaining 25% of the MBS fee.